 - Companies with headcount over ten employees engaged in production.

 - Professional participants of the insurance market (except for insurance agents providing services under a mandatory insurance agreement).

 - Persons providing services to tax registered persons.

 Persons engaged in both wholesale and retail activities may choose to be simplified taxpayers unless the volume of transactions (other than non-operating income) to be executed by electronic invoices in a quarter does not exceed 30% of total trading operations.

-Persons who provide services to either non-tax registered persons and tax registered persons may choose to be simplified taxpayers if the portion of the revenue (other than non-operating income) in relation to services supplied to tax registered persons does not exceed 30% of the total revenue for a quarter.
+Persons who provide services to non-tax-registered persons and tax-registered persons may choose to be simplified taxpayers if the portion of the revenue (other than non-operating income) in relation to services supplied to tax-registered persons does not exceed 30% of the total revenue for a quarter.

-Person engaged in building construction activities do not have right to be a simplified tax payer, except for those who have commenced but have not completed their construction works until January 1, 2020
+Persons engaged in building construction activities do not have right to be a simplified taxpayer, except for those who have commenced but have not completed their construction works by 1 January 2020.

 Enterprises engaged in catering services with taxable transactions exceeding AZN 200,000 during any consecutive 12-month period may choose to be simplified taxpayers.